mikeruk/HttpWebClientService/README.md

 Authorization: [***]
 X-Internal-Auth: [secret-default-token]         <<<----- THIS IS OUR CUSTOM HEADER
 ```
-but when postmal sends request to that path:
+but when postman sends request to that path:
 GET http://localhost:8080/proxy/user/5?X-Debug-Log=true (note: the parameter ?X-Debug-Log=true does not play any role here )
 , there is no such X-Internal-Auth: header in the outgoing request of the WebClient.